OlivierSohn/hamazed/BACKLOG.md

 game, should you hit Space now" to the clients

 - client-less server mode
-Pro : garbage collection of client does not influence server garbage collection, so game scheduling may become more stable because on the server there is less stuff to collect.
+(verify that ctrl c terminates the process gracefully) Pro : garbage collection of client does not influence server garbage collection, so game scheduling may become more stable because on the server there is less stuff to collect.
 (provided that if 2 haskell processes run on the same system, they don't share the runtime) Pro : it allows to have a dedicated game server.
-Pro : we can install a signal handler on the client (the one installed today is dedicated to the server) Cons : when running the game we need to start the server, then start the client.
+Pro : we can install a signal handler on the client (the one installed today is dedicated to the server) Pro : we can play in the terminal, and log in the console for the server.
+Cons : when running the game we need to start the server, then start the client.

 - using port 80 to listen is not allowed?